spiral/docs/framework/components.md

 spiral('views')->render(...);
 ```

-Please note that such container is only available inside your application and usually initiated by following constructions:
+Please note that such container is only available inside your application and usually initiated as scope by following constructions:

 ```php
 $scope = self::staticContainer($container);